lbryio/lbry.com/content/news/47-beta-live-declare-independence-big-media.md

 **<p style="text-align: center;">[Join the Waitlist for Early Access](https://lbry.io/get)</p>**

 LBRY is a key component of Web 3.0, a new internet infrastructure that is secure, open-source, and natively decentralized.
-The company is self-financed and has assembled a [stellar team](https://lbry.io/team) of creatives and technologists.
+The company is self-financed and has assembled a [star team](https://lbry.io/team) of creatives and technologists.